-Texas law specifically exempts contracts for professional services from the competitive bidding requirements.
-Professional services have been described as those services which are mainly mental or intellectual rather than physical or manual.
-That is, professional services are those disciplines requiring special knowledge or attainment and a high order of learning, skill, and intelligence.
-For example, cities have used this exception to justify not taking bids for the services of an attorney.
+Texas law specifically exempts contracts for professional services from the competitive bidding requirements.157 Professional services have been described as those services which are mainly mental or intellectual rather than physical or manual.
+That is, professional services are those disciplines requiring special knowledge or attainment and a high order of learning, skill, and intelligence.158 For example, cities have used this exception to justify not taking bids for the services of an attorney.
 Some cities have also used this exception to justify employing outside consultants, such as insurance consultants, without competitively bidding those services.
 However, these practices have not been reviewed by the Texas courts or the Attorney General's Office.
 Thus, a city will want to consult with its local legal counsel before relying on this exception in order to avoid the application of competitive bidding requirements.

 Additionally, it should be noted that a city is specifically prohibited under state law from obtaining certain professional services through competitive bidding.
-The Professional Services Procurement Act states that a city may not use traditional competitive bidding procedures to obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists or state-certified real estate appraisers.
+The Professional Services Procurement Act states that a city may not use traditional competitive bidding procedures to obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists, or state-certified real estate appraisers.
 If the professional services desired by the city do not fall under the Professional Services Procurement Act, they may generally be obtained with or without the use of competitive bidding, as the city desires.
-153
+159

-How may a city obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists or a state certified real estate appraiser?
+How may a city obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists, landscape architects, geoscientists, or state certified real estate appraisers?

-Cities are prohibited from using competitive bidding procedures to obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists or state-certified real estate appraisers.154 Instead, for contracts involving architectural, engineering, or land surveying services, a city must first select the most highly qualified provider and then attempt to negotiate a fair and reasonable price.155 If the city is unable to negotiate a contract with the most highly qualified provider, the city must then formally end negotiations with that provider.
-After negotiations have formally ended, the city must select the next most
+Cities are prohibited from using competitive bidding procedures to obtain the services of architects, engineers, certified public accountants, land surveyors, physicians, optometrists, landscape architects, geoscientists, or state-certified real estate appraisers.
+Instead, for contracts involving architectural, engineering, or land surveying services, a city must first select the most highly qualified provider and then attempt to negotiate a fair and reasonable price.
+If the city is unable to negotiate a contract with the most highly qualified provider, the city must then formally end negotiations with that provider.
+After negotiations have formally ended, the city must select the next most highly qualified provider and attempt to negotiate a contract with that provider.
+If necessary, the city must continue the process of formally ending negotiations with one provider and selecting another provider for negotiations until a contract is obtained.